Favourites

 (2020, Nolan)

 James Bond with Sator Squares, time–inversions and temporal pincer movements.
-Critics mostly hated the complexity of this film, while many others complained about the loud explosions and at times incomprehensible dialogue.
-I have no problems with any of this, mainly because my 4K–UHD version has much clearer audio.
+Critics hated the complexity, while others complained about the loud explosions and at times incomprehensible dialogue.
+I have no problem with any of this, mainly because my 4K–UHD version has much clearer audio.
 Typical for Nolan the timeline is twisty complicated, and occasionally the reverse–entropy science is a little wobbly, but otherwise it's one long rush filled with brilliant ideas.
-It also shows there is much more to Robert Pattinson than (ugh) Twilight (2008)
+It also shows there is far more to Robert Pattinson than (ugh) Twilight (2008)

 There will be Blood